vega113/WaveInCloud/whitepapers/access-control/access-control.rst

 applied the operation to the wave so will either need to reverse those operations or indicate an error to the user.
 In a well-behaved system this should only occur if an access edge has been removed or changed and this change has yet to be forwarded to the clients wave provider.
-In this case the access wave would access edges that are no longer valid.
+In this case the client would access edges that are no longer valid.

 Groups
 ######